The John inclusion for log-concave functions: John ellipsoid and John function

 \begin{prp} Let $f$ be a proper log-concave function on $\Red$ such that $\hballf$ is its John function.
 Then

 \end{prp}

-Interestingly, as we will show, the bound $e^{d}$ cannot be attained for the John function, yet it is optimal in the case $w$ is the indicator function of the unit ball (see \cite{alonso2018john}).
+Interestingly, as we show in \Href{Subsection}{subsec:height_ball_john}, the bound $e^{d}$ cannot be attained for the John function, yet it is optimal in the case where $w$ in Functional John problem \eqref{eq:john_func_problem} is the indicator function of the unit ball (see \cite{alonso2018john}).

 In view of a more general result \cite{ivanovIMRN}, we state a broader claim, whose proof we will sketch in \Href{Appendix}{sec:bound_on_height} because it closely follows the arguments from \cite[Theorem 1.1]{alonso2018john}: